-AGENT-797 - ARDS Secondary to Infectious Disease (i.e. COVID-19, Influenza)
+agenT-797 - ARDS Secondary to Infectious Disease (i.e. COVID-19, Influenza)

 In preclinical models, iNKT cells have been shown to promote viral clearance and increase secondary anti-viral responses, offering the potential to control inflammation and limit lung tissue damage resulting from ARDS secondary to infectious disease in humans.
-We commenced a Phase 1 clinical trial of AGENT-797 for the treatment of ARDS secondary to COVID-19 during the height of the COVID-19 pandemic and expanded the trial into viral ARDS secondary to other life-threatening infectious diseases, such as influenza.
-We have completed all dose cohorts up to 1 billion cells/dose in our Phase 1 trial and presented survival benefit exceeding 75% in elderly, intubated, patients.
-Furthermore, we have demonstrated that we can dose the cells to $1x10^9$ cells/dose with no related cytokine release syndrome or neurotoxicity.
-Expansion cohorts are underway.
+We commenced a Phase 1 clinical trial of agenT-797 for the treatment of ARDS secondary to COVID-19 during the height of the COVID-19 pandemic and expanded the trial into viral ARDS secondary to other life-threatening infectious diseases, such as influenza.
+We have completed all dose cohorts up to 1 billion cells/dose in our Phase 1 trial and presented survival benefit of 70% in severely sick patients with viral ARDS.
+In addition to survival benefit, we demonstrated that that we can dose the cells to 1x109 cells/dose with no related cytokine release syndrome or neurotoxicity and importantly, observed signals that the cells may prevent secondary infections.